Sabelo Phama

-Sabelo Phama [born Sabelo Gqwetha] (31 March 1949 – 9 February 1994) was a political Activist, Military Commander of Azanian People's Liberation Army APLA and Secretary for Defense of the Pan African Congress PAC.
+Sabelo Phama [born Sabelo Gqwetha] (31 March 1949 – 9 February 1994) was a political activist, military commander of the Azanian People's Liberation Army and Secretary for Defense of the Pan African Congress.

 Early life

 Sabelo Phama was born in the Eastern Cape, Mthatha, South Africa.
 He was born in Baziya, a rural area on the outskirts of Mthatha.
 He was the son of Cyril Thozama Gqwetha and Thembani (Nee Mlambo) Gqwetha.The greater part of his childhood he spent with his grandparents who were teachers by profession.
 Sabelo started his primary education at Baziya Mission School at the age of six in 1955.
 Sabelo was in contact with the PAC underground leaders at the ages of 12 and 13, and was putting pressure on the branch and cell leaders to go to Lesotho for the acquisition of the revolutionary theory.
 According to the PAC's task force of the early 1960s, the 1963 target date for the great offensive and liberation was emotionally and fanatically looked forward to by the "Africanist" youth.

 He completed his primary and his secondary at Elliot and Cala, respectively.
 He was rejected and expelled, in 1959 and 1967, at St John's College, in Umthatha.
 He studied for his matriculation certificate at a newly formed Ngangelizwe high school In Umthatha.
 After completing his high school education, Sabelo went to work for a year and later to university.

 In 1970 he worked and studied part-time at the University of Witwatersrand's, where his later uncle, Sipho Gqweta, was working in the department of Botany.

 From 1971 to 1973 he studied for a Bachelor of Arts degree at the University of Fort Hare, Alice, where he helped organize PAC structures on campus.
 Sabelo Phama enjoyed studying philosophy, a course which others considered difficult.
 He was an active member of the rugby executive that pioneered the establishment of the progressive South African Rugby Union in many parts of the country.
 He was expelled in September 1973 because of his participation in a student's strike.